Online Distracted Driving Course

 Being an attentive and alert driver can help prevent crashes that lead to unintentional injury and death.
 NSC Distracted Driving Online Courses motivate drivers to change their risky behaviors and attitudes about distracted driving.

 Participants learn about the science and impact of distracted driving, myths about multitasking, financial and legal ramifications, and state and federal laws.
 Real-life driving scenarios and incident evaluation provide participants the opportunity to think about their current risk level and track how those attitudes change during the course.
 Features include closed captioning, a convenient bookmark option and a printable certificate of completion.

-- 90-minute course offers the most comprehensive, data-driven content related to distracted driving.
+This 90-minute course offers the most comprehensive, data-driven content related to distracted driving.
 The curriculum is tailored to the participant’s profile, risk-level, behaviors and attitudes about distracted driving.
 A self-assessment sets the pace for the course by delivering appropriate content, videos, driving scenarios, activities and exercises based on the individual’s risk-level.
 A re-assessment and evaluation of the participant’s behavior, attitudes and risk-level concludes the course.
-Organizations can include their corporate cell-phone policy in the course.

-- 45-minute course contains the primary learning points from the 90-minute course.
+This 45-minute course contains the primary learning points from the 90-minute course.
 The abridged version contains many of the same videos, exercises and scenarios from the full-length program.
 A basic self-assessment identifies the participant’s driving behavior, attitude and risk-level with a re-assessment at the end of the course.
-An organization does not have the option to include their corporate cell phone policy in the abbreviated version.